gabisinhas/backend-insightglobal-application/README.md

 ## Overview

-- Data Persistence: Uses MongoDB to store transformed vehicle data.
+- Data Persistence: Uses MongoDB to store transformed vehicle data with optimized indexing.
-- Ingestion Logic: During the ingestion process, the service fetches makes and types, replacing the existing dataset with the latest version to ensure data consistency.
+- Ingestion Logic: During the ingestion process, the service fetches makes and types, performing an upsert to ensure the dataset is always up to date and consistent.
-- API Layer: A read-only GraphQL API serves the stored data, ensuring no external overhead during client queries.
+- API Layer: A read-only GraphQL API serves the stored data, ensuring high performance and type safety for client queries.
+- CI/CD: Integrated GitHub Actions pipeline for automated linting, testing, and containerization.

 ## Tech Stack
 - Framework: NestJS (Node.js)
 - Language: TypeScript
 - Database: MongoDB (Mongoose)
 - API: GraphQL (Apollo)
-- Validation: Zod (Configuration)
+- Validation: Zod (Configuration validation)
 - Logging: Pino (Structured JSON Logs)
+- CI: GitHub Actions

 ### Engineering Documentation
 1. Ingestion Pipeline
 The service follows a Fetch-Transform-Persist pattern:
 - Fetch: Pulls raw XML from NHTSA endpoints.
 - Transform: Parses XML using xml2js and maps it to TypeScript interfaces.
 It combines Make data with Vehicle Type data into a single unified object.
-- Persist: Uses an upsert strategy in MongoDB to ensure the dataset is always the most recent without creating duplicates.
+- Persist: Uses a split-storage strategy.
+Individual makes are stored in the VehicleMake collection to avoid MongoDB's 16MB document limit, while global metadata is stored in VehicleData.

 2. Error Handling Strategy
 - Network Resilience: Implements a retry mechanism (max 3 attempts) for external XML API calls.